Monkey Facts

 These extraordinary creatures are classified into two main groups: Old World monkeys and New World monkeys.
 Within these two groups, there are over 200 different types of monkeys.

-Old World monkeys, also known as Cercopithecidae, are the most prominent primate family.
+Old World monkeys, called Cercopithecidae, are the most prominent primate family.
 These species of monkeys live in Africa and Asia.

 What’s peculiar about Old World monkeys is their downward-pointing nostrils.
 Also, many Old World monkeys have pouches in their cheeks for storing food.
 Species include baboons, proboscis, mandrill, colobus, and patas monkeys.

 On the other hand, New World monkeys live in North and South America.
 Their nose is flatter compared to that of the Old World Monkey.
-Examples of New World monkey species include spider monkeys, capuchin monkeys, squirrel monkeys, woolly monkeys, and howler monkeys.
+Examples of New World monkeys include spider monkeys, capuchin monkeys, squirrel monkeys, woolly monkeys, and howler monkeys.

-Often, other primate species, such as lemurs and chimpanzees, are thought to be monkeys, but they are not, in fact, monkeys.
+Other primate species, such as lemurs and chimpanzees, are often thought to be monkeys, but they are not, in fact, monkeys.

 Monkeys have tails